 Agencies taking partShow more

-A range of factors were considered when selecting these departments including their size, operating context, functions, metropolitan and regional presence as well as the priorities of government.
-By taking this approach, the program will be trialled against a range of variables to ensure it is robust and relevant across the entire WA public sector.
+A range of factors is considered when selecting agencies to participate in the trial including size, operating context, functions, metropolitan and regional presence as well as priorities of government.
+This aims to ensure a robust and relevant trial of the program in the public sector.

 Questions and answersShow more